mathigon/textbooks/triangles-and-trigonometry/content.md

 > id: congruence-1

 ::: .theorem
-Two triangles are congruent if any of the following conditions are met:
+Two triangles are congruent if any one of the following conditions is met:

     .row.padded-thin
       div(style="width: 150px")